 Clean water is essential to every habit on earth, making water quality management a key component of many environmental jobs.

 But careers in water quality are not just in high demand — they are also undergoing rapid changes.
 Climate change, population growth, and urbanization create new challenges that professionals must address to reduce negative impacts on water resources.

-What is the current status and future growth of Canada’s water quality workforce?
+What are the current status and future growth of Canada’s water quality workforce?
 ECO Canada conducted a recent study, titled Careers in Water Quality to find out.

 In 2013, Canada had an estimated 1.8 million workers who used environmental skills as part of their work activities.

 Over 27% of these workers (499,000 employees) apply water quality skills in their work, while roughly 83,500 professionals work in core water quality careers.